rstudio/redx/README.md

 How it works
 ============

-rpache is composed of two components; the api and main.
+Red-x is composed of two components; the api and main.
 The api is a restful api embedded in lua and runs within the nginx process.
 It runs on a specific port and is manages the backends associated to references in the redis database.

 The other component is main, and this is what takes regular traffic, looks up the proper backend based on the subdomain and url, and proxies the request.